 Genetic Resources in the United States

 What can this mean for the United States, whose dairy breeds were imported in the early 1900s?
 Those dams probably contained more biodiversity than goats in France and Switzerland today but, as modern American goats have been greatly improved for yield, they will have suffered a similar loss in genetic diversity.
-Examples of original genetic resources lie in Spanish goats and English (Arapawa) goats imported in the 16th and 17th centuries.
-The origin of San Clemente goats is unknown, but they represent a unique gene pool quite different from that found in dairy.
+Examples of original and varied genetic resources lie in the landrace Spanish goats, which have adapted to the U.S. landscape and climate over 500 years.
+Other unique resources lie in English (Arapawa) goats and San Clemente goats (their origin is unknown, but they represent a unique gene pool quite different from that found in dairy).
 These rare breeds, as well as feral goats, are adapted to their local area and, if the diversity is still maintained in their gene pool, their descendants will be capable of adapting to changing conditions.
 These breeds are currently at risk, even critically endangered.

 The FAO report is encouraging: more heritage breeds are being protected worldwide, but inbreeding and use of non-native breeds is still commonplace and a major cause of genetic erosion.
 Europe and North America have the highest proportion of at risk breeds.